Network Inspection for Detecting Strategic Attacks: Final Remarks

+Our equilibrium analysis involves: $(i)$ deriving useful qualitative properties satisfied by all NE of the zero-sum game; $(ii)$ obtaining bounds on the expected detection rate in equilibrium based on solutions of the MSC and MSP problems; and $(iii)$ showing that, in equilibrium, the expected detection rate and inspection strategies are independent of the attack resources.

+Our equilibrium analysis leads to a tractable approach to solve the inspection problem: First, the MSC and MSP problems are solved to obtain an approximate solution that estimates the required number of detectors (with optimality gap), and provides an inspection strategy with guarantees on the expected detection performance.
+Then, a column generation-based procedure further improves the guarantees of our solution.
+We demonstrated the scalability and performance of our approach for the allocation of sensing resources in large-scale urban water networks facing security attacks.
+Our results highlight an important tradeoff between the optimal and MSC/MSP-based solutions in terms of performance guarantees and ease of implementation.

 A future research question is to solve the inspection problem under a more refined detection model that accounts for imperfect detection of attacks (and other types of compromises).
-Typically, the diagnostic ability of sensing technology is represented by a probabilistic detection rate for any given false alarm rate.
-In fact, the guarantees provided by our approach can be easily extended (via simple scaling) to the case when the detection probability is a priori known and homogeneous across all detectors.
+Typically, the diagnostic ability of sensing technology can be represented by a probabilistic detection rate for any given false alarm rate.
+In fact, as mentioned in Section~\ref{sec:detect}, the guarantees provided by our approach can be extended (via simple scaling) to the case when the detection probability is a priori known and homogeneous for all detectors.
 The general case of heterogeneous detection rates can be addressed by extending our detection model; in particular, by adding a weight to each inspected node to represent the probability of detecting an attack within the node's monitoring set.

-Finally, the question of how our solution approach can be extended to account for the heterogeneity of network components in terms of their criticality to the overall network functionality is also an interesting one.
-In principle, this case can be addressed by adding weights to the payoff functions of our defender-attacker game.
+Another research question is to extend our solution approach to account for the heterogeneity of network components in terms of their criticality to the overall network functionality.
+In principle, this case can be addressed by adding weights to the detection function.
 However, in many practical situations, the defender can only qualitatively distinguish the criticality of various components (high versus low).
 In such cases, our approach for strategic network inspection can be applied to each group of components with homogeneous criticality levels, and the inspection strategies for individual groups can be then integrated based on the defender's operational constraints.